-The Senior Administrative Officer (Admissions), Mr John Beauchamp, is located on the ground floor of the Chancellery.
+The Assistant Registrar (Undergraduate Office), Mr John Beauchamp, is located on the ground floor of the Chancellery.
 General inquiries should be directed to 3095.

 The Senior Administrative Officer (Examinations), Mr John Grigg, is located on the ground floor of the Chancellery.
-Enquiries regarding examinations, including examination timetables and clash of examinations should be directed to 3088.
+Enquiries regarding examinations, including examination time tables and clash of examinations should be directed to 3088.

 The Adviser for Prospective Students, Mrs Fay Lindsay, is located with the Careers and Employment Section and is available for personal interview.
-For an appointment phone the University switchboard.
+For an appointment phone 5434.

 The Careers and Employment Section is located in Hut E15c at the foot of Basser Steps.
-Enquiries should be directed to 3122.
+Enquiries should be directed to 5430.